|Date of Birth||August 21, 1874|

 -on 20 December 1916 Brook was transferred to the 12th Reserve Battalion

--two weeks later he was attached to the 2nd Labour Battalion, a new unit that had just been organized at Seaford
+-two weeks later he was drafted to the 2nd Labour Battalion, a new unit that had just been organized at Seaford

 -the battalion left Seaford on 8 February 1917 and the following day they embarked from Southampton for Le Havre, France